-The research was carried out by Cornwall-based PFA Research on behalf of the Isles of Scilly Steamship Group, which operates the Scillonian III ferry, Skybus fixed wing and the Island Helicopters service to the islands.
+The research was carried out by Cornwall-based PFA Research on behalf of the Isles of Scilly Steamship Group, which operates the Scillonian III ferry and Skybus fixed wing service to the islands.

 Sharon Sandercock, Marketing & Communications Manager at the Isles of Scilly Steamship Group, said: “This research shows that there is a huge economic benefit to Penzance and Cornwall from our customers travelling to the Isles of Scilly, with £24 million spent overall in Cornwall, of which £6.3 million is spent in Penzance itself.

 “Passengers stay an average of 2.7 nights in Cornwall, and 1.6 nights in Penzance, so it suggests that they are not just transitting through Cornwall en route to or from Scilly, but are taking the time to explore while they are here.”